 Gettysburg real estate is some of the most expensive in Pennsylvania, although Gettysburg house values don't compare to the most expensive real estate in the U.S.

-Gettysburg is a decidedly white-collar borough, with fully 87.36% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Gettysburg is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Gettysburg who work in office and administrative support (15.88%), teaching (10.91%), and sales jobs (10.03%).
+Gettysburg is a decidedly white-collar borough, with fully 85.38% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Gettysburg is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Gettysburg who work in office and administrative support (17.87%), teaching (13.00%), and sales jobs (10.23%).

 Gettysburg is a place where college students are a big part of the character and culture of the town.
 Small towns have often struggled with declining populations over the past few decades, but the presence of such a large college student population has helped Gettysburg to fight this trend.
 Not only does the college population add spending and jobs to local economy, but it also contributes a very tangible, youthful energy to the town.

-The per capita income in Gettysburg in 2010 was $15,595, which is low income relative to Pennsylvania and the nation.
-This equates to an annual income of $62,380 for a family of four.
+The per capita income in Gettysburg in 2010 was $17,841, which is low income relative to Pennsylvania and the nation.
+This equates to an annual income of $71,364 for a family of four.
 However, Gettysburg contains both very wealthy and poor people as well.
-Gettysburg also has one of the higher rates of people living in poverty in the nation, with 34.40% of its population below the federal poverty line.

 The most common language spoken in Gettysburg is English.
 Other important languages spoken here include Spanish and Chinese.